 big, dumb plane.
 WHOLE new world.

 — THE STORY GOES that half the way on a long-haul flight, a faulty plane is forced to land off-course, leaving a few passengers from around the world stuck in a far off place.
 Over a few days in a troubled hotel, those passengers connect and decide to stay and start a life and business together during what becomes a historic time in that new land. … That’s So Far Bound - a scripted, live-action, TV series, and we’re here to raise funds and find people to make it.
-Please browse the site for details on the series and its goals and, if you dig it, please consider supporting the efforts to create it.
+Please browse the site for details on the series and, if you dig it, please consider supporting the efforts to create it.
 Thank you!

-2 There’s stories in the name.
+1 There’s stories in the name.

 Bound (for) adventure.